harness/developer-hub/docs/platform/delegates/secure-delegates/delegate-mtls-support.md

 ## Move delegates to mTLS

-You can move existing delegates with an immutable image type (image tag `yy.mm.xxxxx`) to mTLS.
+You can move existing delegates (with the image tag in `yy.mm.xxxxx` format) to mTLS, legacy delegates are not supported.
+For more information on delegate types, go to [Delegate image types](/docs/platform/delegates/delegate-concepts/delegate-image-types).

 ### Prerequisites for delegate migration

 Before you migrate an existing delegate to an mTLS-enabled delegate, make sure that you meet the following prerequisites.

-- The delegate must have an immutable image type (image tag _`yy.mm.xxxxx`_).
-For information on delegate types, go to [Delegate image types](/docs/platform/delegates/delegate-concepts/delegate-image-types).
+- The delegate must not be legacy delegate (it has image tag in _`yy.mm.xxxxx`_ format).

 - You must have access to the delegate YAML.